Morrisonville, Illinois: History

 Morrisonville is a small, rural town in Central Illinois.
 It is located 45 mi south of the state's capital, Springfield.
 Morrisonville has a rich history dating back to a time when it was used as a hunting ground for Native American Indians.

-Before settlers established a town, four Indian tribes lived on Morrisonville's land, the Sac, Fox, Pottawatomie, The Sammich, and Kickapoo.
+Before settlers established a town, four Indian tribes lived on Morrisonville's land, the Sac, Fox, Pottawatomie, and Kickapoo.
 They competed with each other for buffalo, elk, and deer.
 Morrisonville was also part of the Black Hawk hunting ground.

 Since 1492, six flags have flown over what is now Morrisonville, including Spain, France, Great Britain, Virginia, Indiana, and Illinois.
 Germans have also settled in this area.
 The Marsch's and Millburgs were directly from Germany and settled there.